pavangk7/gcc-2.0-user-documentation/policy-as-code/pac-rules.md

 8. Click **Create delivery stream**.

-After successful creation of the Kinesis Data Firehose Delivery Stream:
+After successful creation of the Kinesis data firehose delivery stream:
   1. Click **CloudWatch** and go to **Log groups**.

   2. Enter _vpc-flow-log_ in the **search bar**.